-Mentoring others is an area that often comes naturally to doctors.
+Mentorship in medicine may come naturally to many doctors.
 The act of sitting down with another physician and either giving or receiving career advice is similar to the nature of a patient consultation – you and your mentor will need to sit down together, be present, and listen to what’s being discussed.
 Despite this natural affinity, young physicians are increasingly bypassing these traditional mentor-mentee relationships – according to some medical schools, because so many medical students are on fast tracked academic programs that do not offer work experience, and because so many career questions can be answered online now, many young doctors are seeing these mentor-mentee relationships as old fashioned.

 This couldn’t be farther from the case.
 Since so many medical programs offer fast tracked academic pathways, many medical students go a long time before hitting critical ‘decision points’ in their career goals, such as which job to take, which physician to work under, or whether to pursue an additional certification.
 When these decision points do happen, physicians who have an established mentor relationship with someone older and wiser are much more likely to make choices they won’t regret.
 In addition, mentors can often offer much in the way of professional connections, coaching, and sponsorships for publications, promotions, or specific job duties.